2020s

 Jack Munro heads for goal

-Matthias Rose late in the game
+Mattias Rose late in the game

 Jack Grenda and Jack Hardeman in the Reserves' Round 4 match against Collegians